coral-xyz/xnft/docs/instructions/donate.md

 ### Remaining Accounts

-!> The addresses of all creators listed on the Metaplex metadata account should also be provided as `writable` so that they can be used in CPI calls.
+!> The addresses of all creators listed on the Metaplex metadata account should be provided _in order_ as `writable` so that they can be used in CPI calls.

 ## Arguments